mistakia/nano-community/docs/introduction/why-it-matters.md

 ##### Properties of Money

-- Durability
-- Divisibility
-- Portability
-- Cognizability
-- Scarcity
+- Fungibility: its individual units must be capable of mutual substitution
+- Durability: able to withstand repeated use.
+- Divisibility: divisible to small units.
+- Portability: easily carried and transported.
+- Cognizability: its value must be easily identified.
+- Scarcity: its supply in circulation must be limited.
-- Fungibility
+- Acceptability: widely accepted

-- Secure / Verifiable
-- Easily Transactable
+##### Functions of Money

+- Medium of Exchange — to transfer value
+- Store of Value — to hold value
+- Measure of Value — to measure value

 Modern society is built on top of <a href="https://en.wikipedia.org/wiki/Fiat_money" target="_blank">fiat money</a>.
 Nano is an innovation in money that can be used to build a better society.
 Learn about its <a href="/introduction/advantages">advantages</a> in comparison to fiat money and other digital currencies.